• Skip to primary navigation

 Remember to observe the lentils while they cook, as they can turn too mushy and unpleasant to eat.

-Adding potatoes, leafy greens, and a few herbs will make the stew more balanced.
+Adding potatoes, leafy greens, and a few herbs will make the stew more balanced - pair with quick veggie sides under 12 minutes for a complete meal.

 Salads: Firm, green lentils have a rich taste that needs no other seasonings.